tomas-fryza/avr-course/lab3-interrupts/README.md

 > t_{OVF} = \frac{1}{f_{CPU}}\cdot 2^{nbit}\cdot prescaler
 > ```

+1. Complete the `GPIO_toggle` function in `gpio.h` library from the previous lab.

-1. Calculate the overflow times for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16&nbsp;MHz.
+2. Calculate the overflow times for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16&nbsp;MHz.
 Complete the following table for given prescaler values.
 Note that, Timer/Counter2 is able to set 7 prescaler values, including 32 and 128 and other timers have only 5 prescaler values.

    | **Module** | **Number of bits** | **1** | **8** | **32** | **64** | **128** | **256** | **1024** |
    | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |